THE ECOSANCTUARY STORY

 At this stage the Point Bush Ecosanctuary is in its infancy with support and donations still being much needed to help build the perimeter fencing (find ways you can support the Ecosanctuary here!)

 There are multiple walking and mountain biking trails you can enjoy that are scattered throughout the hillside.
 Starting from the Point Bush Road carpark, heading uphill, with a popular option to start and finish your adventure from this point.
 Or for the downhill option the trails are accessible from the end of Parker’s Bush Road at the Whitehorse Monument Carpark finishing at the Point Bush Road carpark.

 Does It Cost Money To Enter?

 Entrance is FREE!
 The Point Bush Ecosanctuary is a free community asset for all to enjoy

-We kindly ask that all users respect that the Ecosanctuary is on private property and to follow all directions or signage while visiting.
+We kindly ask that all users respect that the Ecosanctuary is on property of Point Bush Ecological Restoration Trust and to follow all directions or signage while visiting.

 Is It Family Friendly?